 Field-hunting tip

-Look in limestone country — that is the host setting where rugose coral typically forms.
+Look in limestone country, the host setting where rugose coral typically forms.
 If you start seeing calcite, dolomite, quartz in float, you are in the right ground.
 Field specimens usually show a horn-shaped or solitary conical corallite habit, so train your eye for that shape before scanning the outcrop.